aagoodman/WWTAuthorea/VO.md

-# The Internet as an Observaotry
+# How the Internet Became an Observatory

 Gray & Szalay